Joao4569/farm_fresh/README.md

 - Contains all the secmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
 - Contains the sites main header with logo, search bar, user related links and the link to the shopping cart.

+#### Includes folder

+This is commonly found in larger web projects, this gives us a place where we can create small HTML snippets and then include them in the base template using Django.

+#### Mobile top header

+The list items here are almost identical to the ones that exist in the header in base.html except for a few key things:
+ - First you'll notice that the links in them each use the d-block and the d-lg none classes from bootstrap.
+This way they'll be hidden on large screens where      instead they'll show up in the top portion of the header.
+ - Secondly the search form is now in a drop-down menu, instead of creating a list of links like I did for the My Account drop-down, I put a form in it instead.

+All of this makes sure that the top portion of the navbar which is separate from the main navigation will display cleanly on mobile and give the user a much better UX.

 # Testing

 ## Manual Testing